Home » Casing » Casing Design Calculations From A To Z

 Introduction To Steel Casing Design Calculations

 From the earliest days of wells dug in the ground for various purposes, the need for some means of supporting the walls of the hole has been recognized.
 Many oil and gas wells of ancient times were lined or “cased” with rock.
-Over the years drilling casing pipes technology has developed from rock to plaster to wood and then to steel.
-And the need to casing design calculations were urgent.
+Over the years, the technology of casing pipes in drilling has developed from rock to plaster to wood and steel.
+And the need for casing design calculations was urgent.

-• To keep the hole open and to provide a support for weak, or fractured formations.
-If the hole is left without steel casing pipes, the hole may fall in and the redrilling of the hole may become necessary.
+- To keep the hole open and support weak or fractured formations.
+If the hole is left without steel casing pipes, the hole may fall in, and the redrilling of the hole may become necessary.

-• To isolate porous media with different fluid/pressure regimes from contaminating the pay zone.
-This is basically achieved through the combined presence of cement and steel casing pipes, so production from a specific zone can be made.
+- To isolate porous media with different fluid/pressure regimes from contaminating the pay zone.
+This is achieved through the combined presence of cement and steel casing pipes, so production from a specific zone can be made.

-• To provide a passage for oil and gas; most production operations are carried out through special tubing which is run inside the steel casing pipes.
+- Most production operations are carried out through special tubing run inside the steel casing pipes to provide a passage for oil and gas.

-• To provide a suitable connection with the wellhead equipment (e.g. christmas tree).
-The steel casing pipes also serves to connect the blowout prevention equipment which is used to control the well while drilling.
+- To provide a suitable connection with the wellhead equipment (e.g., Christmas tree).
+The steel casing pipes connect the blowout prevention equipment, which controls the well while drilling.

-• To provide a hole of known diameter and depth to facilitate the running of testing and completion equipment.
+- Provide a hole of known diameter and depth to facilitate testing and running completion equipment.

-By the year 1900 the regular oil field products had been reasonably well standardized.
+By 1900, the regular oil field products had been reasonably well standardized.
 The earliest American Petroleum Institute (API) specifications on oil well steel casing pipes were issued in 1924.
-Beginning about 1930 and continuing for the next several years, specifications were published in several issues of API standards 5-A to cover lengths, sizes, weights, threads, joints, and grades of the steel.
-In the following years many improvements have been made in thread and coupling design as well as higher pipe grades.
+Then, beginning about 1930 and continuing for the next several years, specifications were published in several issues of API standards 5-A to cover the steel’s lengths, sizes, weights, threads, joints, and grades.
+In the following years, many improvements have been made in thread and coupling design and higher pipe grades.

 Casing Design Calculations Steps